Azure/Health-Data-and-AI-Blueprint/deployment.md

 # Disclaimer

- The deployment script is designed to deploy the core elements of the Azure Health Data & AI Blueprint.
+ The deployment script is designed to deploy the core elements of the  Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI.
 The details of the solutions operation, and elements can be reviewed at aka.ms/healthcareblueprint
 Copyright (c) Microsoft Corporation and Avyan Consulting Corp.
 All rights reserved.
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights  to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is  furnished to do so, subject to the following conditions:
 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.